ghnoob/movies-api/README.md

 ## Migrations

-You can run the migrations using `docker exec app yarn migrator run`.
+You can run the migrations using `docker-compose exec app yarn migrator run`.
-Also you can use `docker exec app yarn migrator -h` to get more useful commands.
+Also you can use `docker-compose exec app yarn migrator -h` to get more useful commands.

 Seeders are run automatically when you start the app in dev or debug mode.